Developing an integrated management decision framework for cheatgrass control in the northeastern region of the sagebrush steppe

 Summary:

 Cheatgrass has invaded millions of acres of the sagebrush biome, impacting forage production for cattle and habitat quality for wildlife such as sage-grouse.
-Restoring highly infested rangeland to a more desired state is impossible.
-Therefore, areas with moderate and patchy cheatgrass infestations should be prioritized for control to thwart further expansion and rangeland degradation.
-Much of the northeastern region of the sagebrush steppe (e.g., Montana and Wyoming) falls into this moderate risk category, and producers in this region are concerned that cheatgrass is expanding and want help now, before the problem gets worse.
+Previous research has shown restoring highly infested rangeland to a more desired state is impossible.
+Therefore, areas with low to moderate and patchy cheatgrass infestations should be prioritized for control to limit further expansion and rangeland degradation.
+Much of the northeastern region of the sagebrush steppe (e.g., Montana and Wyoming) falls into this low to moderate infestation category, and producers in this region are concerned that cheatgrass is expanding and want help now, before the problem gets worse.

 Project Objectives:

 Concern about cheatgrass is increasing in southwest Montana, where it is a particular problem on south-facing slopes.
-Our study will be performed on cheatgrass patches established on south-facing, high elevation sagebrush rangeland sites.
-Different combinations of control strategies will be assessed in a series of studies with the goal of promoting good stewardship of rangelands in the northeastern region of the sagebrush steppe.
+Our study was performed on cheatgrass patches established on south-facing, high elevation sagebrush rangeland sites.
+Different combinations of control strategies were assessed in a series of studies with the goal of promoting good stewardship of rangelands in the northeastern region of the sagebrush steppe.

 1) Evaluate combinations of targeted & simulated grazing, herbicide, and seeding for cheatgrass management and desired species restoration, rancher-initiated study.